sketch/css/svg

 Because Sketch tries to be as complete as possible, but also friendly,

-Sketch does not expose those in the main css
+Sketch does not expose those in the main css module.

-pub fn clip_rule(value: String) -> Style
+pub fn clip_rule(value: String) -> @internal Style

-CSS property defines how to determine which pixels in a
+The clip-rule CSS property defines how to determine which pixels in a

 mask’s box are inside the clipping shape defined by a clip path, and which